All Episodes

 She did take an active role in her father's campaign, and people who disagree with her father's politics push back against her when she took on an active campaign.

-All right, but let me look but in fairness, all right but stop for a second.
+But in fairness, but stop for a second.

 In fairness, they're attacking her for the most trivial, insignificant things that they come up with.